AElfProject/aelf-js-bridge/README.md

 ### Introduction

 The communications between a dApp and the chain need to go through some wallet software.
-This wallet software could be any client that has implemented the AElf bridge protocol. at the time of writing (2019.12), AElf mobile wallet App has implemented this protocol.
+This wallet software could be any client that has implemented the AElf bridge protocol. at the time of writing (2020.06), AElf mobile wallet App and `aelf-command` have implemented this protocol.

 Since dApps are mostly web applications and web applications can communicate with clients in many ways, this SDK supports two of them:

 * postMessage: a dApp will run in a container (`iframe` or mobile Apps' `webview`), and the container needs to overwrite `window.postMessage` method in the dApp, so the dApp and the container can communicate with each other by overwritten `postMessage`.
+AElf mobile wallet App has implemented this.
 * WebSocket(Socket.io): use traditional B/S architecture, communicate by `WebSocket`.
-SDK uses `Socket.io` to support `WebSocket` communication, and this requires servers need to support `Socket.io` too.
+SDK uses `Socket.io` to support `WebSocket` communication, and this requires servers need to support `Socket.io` too. `aelf-command` has implemented this way.

 Developers can choose one of them depending on requirements, in the process of development, we provide two ways to support data mock and debugging:

-* [aelf-bridge-demo](https://github.com/AElfProject/aelf-bridge-demo): this demo uses `iframe` to overwrite `dapp.html`'s `postMessage` to simulate communication with mobile App.
+* [aelf-bridge-demo](https://github.com/AElfProject/aelf-bridge-demo): this demo uses `iframe` to overwrite `dapp.html`'s `postMessage` to simulate communication with mobile Apps.
 * [aelf-command dapp-server](https://github.com/AElfProject/aelf-command): `aelf-command` provides a simple `socket.io` server to support the communication method `socket.io` in `aelf-bridge`, developers can change the communication way to `SOCKET.IO`, and give the URI given by running `aelf-command dapp-server` as an option when initializing `aelf-bridge` instance.
-Therefore developers can inspect the communications in the Network tab of browser.
+Therefore, developers can inspect the communications in the Network tab of browser.

 ### Initialization